Private tenancy agreements

 Your landlord does not have to give you a new tenancy agreement on 1 May 2026.

-They have until 31 May 2026 to do either of these things.
+But they have until 31 May 2026 to give you either:

 If your landlord says the new laws do not apply